styrserver/BestiaryArena-SuperMod-Loader/docs/mod_development_guide.md

 The Bestiary Arena Mod Loader allows you to create custom modifications for the game that can extend its functionality, add new features, or change the user experience.
 Mods are JavaScript files that run in the context of the game and have access to a powerful API that lets them interact with game state and UI.

+**Note**: The Mod Loader includes a global debug system controlled by the popup interface.
+All `console.log()` calls in your mods automatically respect the debug toggle - no manual debug wrappers needed!

 ## Getting Started

 To create a mod, you need to: